U.S. consumer spending strengthening in boost to economy

 The upbeat data from the Commerce Department on Friday bolstered expectations that the Federal Reserve will raise interest rates for a fourth time this year at its Dec.
 18-19 policy meeting, despite moderating inflation and tighter financial market conditions.

-It also stood in stark contrast to reports from China showing a dramatic fall off in retail sales in the world’s second-largest economy and from Europe where a key measure of business activity expanded at its slowest rate in four years.
+It also stood in stark contrast to reports from China showing a dramatic fall-off in retail sales in the world’s second-largest economy and from Europe where a key measure of business activity expanded at its slowest rate in four years.

 The U.S. central bank has hiked rates three times this year.